New! Announcing support for images

 e267d8f3 | leopard.MP4 | leopard | 1.0000 | small_cat | 0.0203 | 0.0001 | 0.0000 | 0.0171 |

-You can filter all of your uploaded videos based from the Videos page.
-Adjust the threshold slider based on what level of certainty you'd like to have that the videos contain the given animal.
+which represents "animal".You can filter all of your uploaded files on the Review Predictions page.
+Adjust the threshold slider based on what level of certainty you'd like to have that the videos/images contain the given animal.

 For more fine-grained filtering, use the labels spreadsheet downloaded in the previous step.
 A few basic approaches: